laravel-presets/tailwindcss/README.md

 npx use-preset laravel-tailwindcss
 ```

+# Authentication

+An authentication scaffolding is available under the `--auth` flag.
+It will require `laravel/ui` and the Blade templates from the [official Tailwind CSS preset](https://github.com/laravel-frontend-presets/tailwindcss).

+This functionality has been added to match the official Tailwind CSS preset's functionalities, but will be updated in the future:

+- It will get rid of `laravel/ui` by using [single-action controllers](https://driesvints.com/blog/the-beauty-of-single-action-controllers/)
+- The templates will be remade from scratch

 # Modifications

 This preset gets rid of SASS and uses PostCSS instead.
 Nesting rules and importing files is still possible.
 If you are using Tailwind CSS, you really shouldn't need more than that, hence the riddance of SASS.